LOCATION: Animal and Veterinary Farm, Lab Room 7, Stewartstown Road, Morgantown, WV 26506

 - Improve the student’s ability to discuss diet with patients and offer advice regarding healthy food choices and preparation of meals.

-- Develop lifestyle knowledge on how to improve diets to prevent the development and progression of obesity and chronic diseases.
+- Develop behavior knowledge on how to make dietary and lifestyle changes to prevent the development and progression of chronic diseases.

 - Provide students with the knowledge to make meal recommendations that ensure the patients’ success in following the new diet, extending the scope of their conversation with patients to incorporate diet.

-- Students will learn culinary skills to prepare healthy meals, with the goal of modeling this behavior into their own lives.
+- Students will improve in culinary skills to prepare healthy meals, with the goal of modeling this behavior into their own lives.

 - Students will learn the Transtheoretical Model of Behavior and how this can be incorporated into nutritional counseling with patients.